jayunit100/tanzu-install-annotated/docs/z9-win.md

 ....
 Next, we'll troubelshoot why antrea installation might fail in a windows cluster's postKubeadmCommand...

+We're going to look at MHCs and how to make them more forgiving, as a hack to let us keep the node on for longer...

+But before we do that, you should know here that `Node startup` is defined as "the moment that a kubernetes node has a providerID".
+- thus `nodeStartupTimeout` really is should be called to `providerIDWaitTimeout` :)
+- The CPI is what adds the providerid + internal IP + external ip to a node
+- And  removes taint node.cloudprovider.kubernetes.io/uninitialized from the node THUS
+- our DNS name wont get fixed until cloudbase completes and reboots the node
+- if cloudbase-init cant complete
+- DNS name wont be correct
+- and thus the cloud-controller-manager wont set the `providerId` on a node
+- and the unset providerID on the node will result in CAPI reprovisioning the machine Meaning, its harder for us to debug where the cloudbase-init (root cause of all this) is failing, to begin with, bc the machine will keep dissapearing.

 ## MHC and nodeStartupTimeout

 This is relevant on windows bc the startup is less predictable.